laishulu/shorm/README.md

 # Add a new connection with user, host, and port
 shorm add myserver user@example.com:2222

-# Add a connection with user and host (default port 22)
+# Add a connection with user, host, and identity file
-shorm add homeserver alice@home.example.com
+shorm add homeserver alice@home.example.com --id-file ~/.ssh/home_rsa

 # Add a connection with only host (no user specified, default port 22)
 shorm add workserver work.example.com